timescale/docs/timescaledb/how-to-guides/schema-management/about-constraints.md

 delete constraints on your hypertables, the constraints are propogated to the underlying chunks, and to any indexes.

-Hypertables support all standard PostgreSQL constraint types, exceprt for foreign key constraints on other tables that reference values in a hypertable.
+Hypertables support all standard PostgreSQL constraint types, except for foreign key constraints on other tables that reference values in a hypertable.

 For example, you can create a table that only allows positive device IDs, and non-null temperature readings.
 You can also check that time values for all devices are unique.
 To create this table, with the constraints, use this
 command:

 ```sql
 CREATE TABLE conditions (
     time       TIMESTAMPTZ